H0sseini/VideoSummarizer/README.md

    Open your browser and navigate to `http://localhost:8000`.
 The interface allows you to:
    - Upload a video file (e.g., MP4, AVI).
    - View or copy the generated narrative and summary.
-   - Change settings of the app.
+   - Change the settings of the app.

 3. **Interact with the GUI**:
    Follow the on-screen instructions to upload a video, configure settings, and generate summaries.